 Cavities are no joke!
 Leaving a cavity untreated can lead to worsening tooth decay that can even cause your teeth to crack!
 It’s better to catch your cavity early rather than having to get treatment for major issues later on.

-If you think you have a cavity, don’t let it get worse.
+If you’ve started noticing cavity symptoms, don’t let it get worse.
 Come see your family dentist in McAllen to check for cavities and keep your smile shining bright!